gort818/permrs/README.md

 Run permRS as root if you want your permissions on all your directorties or files.

+Do not use relative paths use full paths!

 ## Building
 Requirements: Rust, Cargo